 We have 25 patents issued and 38 patent applications pending relating to our Gram-positive infectious disease program.
 We have several U.S. and non-U.S. patents granted or pending for various Staphylococcus and Enterococcus antigens.
 With respect to Staphylococcus, the patents and pending patent applications relate both to polysaccharide antigens-our "336" S. aureus antigen and "Type I" S. epidermidis antigen-and to a glycopeptide antigen common to S. epidermidis, S. haemolyticus, and S. hominis.
-Our pending patent applications relate to Enterococcus and describe polysaccharide antigens from E. faecalis and E. faecalis, respectively.
-Currently, we are pursuing claims to one of the E. faecalis antigens.
+Our pending patent applications relate to Enterococcus and describe polysaccharide antigens from E. faecalis and E. faecalis antigens.